About

 Generative AI may be used as a tool to assist with copyediting tasks, such as identifying grammar issues, suggesting style improvements or rephrasing sentences for clarity.
 This includes the use of such tools as Grammarly.

 Generative AI tools can be used to summarize articles to create social media posts.
 For infographics, use the above disclosure.
 To avoid label fatigue, we will not require labels for social media posts that include AI-generated summaries, as long as a producer and editor review content, and link to this policy in Linktree or other resource list on social platforms.
-Audience teams should do regular content audits to ensure social copy and posts meet ethical guidelines, including those around biases.
+Audience teams should conduct regular content audits to ensure social copy and posts meet ethical guidelines, including those related to bias.

 Visuals

-The Cuestonian holds AI-generated visuals to the same rigorous ethical standards as all forms of journalism.
+The Cuestonian applies the same rigorous ethical standards to AI-generated visuals as to all forms of journalism.
 Because images shape perception instantly and powerfully, our use of generative AI in visual storytelling is governed by principles of truth, transparency and audience trust.

 These guidelines apply to all AI-generated or AI-assisted visual materials, including illustrations, composites, animations and enhanced photographs.
 Every visual must serve a clear editorial purpose and uphold our responsibility to inform, not mislead.